-On Fogo Island, there exist countless adventure, cultural engagement & wellness opportunities to immerse yourself in, a true travel gem.
+Here on Fogo Island, you will find countless adventure, cultural engagement, and wellness opportunities to immerse yourself in.
 Even the Flat Earth Society believes this rugged land to be one of earth’s four corners.
-Take a peek…

 Less than a dozen restaurants can be found on Fogo Island, but do not let this deter you.
-Here seafood is king.
-This little island offers up world class food that is an exceptionally prepared, delicious as well as sustainable.
-To begin, authentic Newfoundland cuisine consists of the staples.
-Therefore, we recommend you try all these dishes.
+This little island offers up world class food that is exceptionally prepared, delicious, and sustainably sourced.

 Where To Eat

-The food at Nicole’s Café is outstanding.
-A creative mix of modern and traditional recipes that are unique, culturally rich, locally relevant, inventive and home-style.
-Owing to a true collaboration among the people who fish, forage and farm.
+Nicole’s Cafe, located in Joe Batt’s Arm, is outstanding with a creative mix of modern and traditional recipes that are unique, culturally rich, locally relevant, inventive, and home-style.
+Their menu owes to a true collaboration among the people who fish, forage, and farm here.

 Fogo Island Inn